wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 sudo docker run --name memcache -p 11211:11211 -d memcached
 ~~~

 The next step is to configure Graphite.
 You do that by changing your *local_settings.py*.
 Take a copy of the default one located [here](https://github.com/sitespeedio/docker-graphite-statsd/blob/master/scripts/local_settings.py) and edit it.
-You can add multiple *memcached* instances.
+You can add multiple *memcached* instances, if you want but lets start with one, change *$MY_IP* to the IP of your server running memcached.

 ~~~
 # Array of memcache hosts. domain/ip and port ['10.10.10.10:11211', '10.10.10.11:11211']